 MySQL for Windows is available in several distribution formats:

 Binary distributions are available that contain a setup program that installs everything you need so that you can start the server immediately.
 Another binary distribution format contains an archive that you simply unpack in the installation location and then configure yourself.
 For details, see Section 2.10.1, “Choosing An Installation Package”.

 The source distribution format contains all the code and support files for building the executables using the Visual Studio compiler system.

 Generally speaking, you should use a binary distribution that includes an installer.
 It is simpler to use than the others, and you need no additional tools to get MySQL up and running.
 The installer for the Windows version of MySQL, combined with a GUI Configuration Wizard, automatically installs MySQL, creates an option file, starts the server, and secures the default user accounts.

-Using virus scanning software such as Norton/Symantec Anti-Virus on directories containing MySQL data and temporary tables can cause issues, both in terms of the performance of MySQL and the virus-scanning software mis-identifying the contents of the files as containing spam.
-This is because of the fingerprinting mechanism used by the virus scanning software, and the way in which MySQL rapidly updates different files, which may be identified as a potential security risk.
+Virus-scanning software such as Norton/Symantec Anti-Virus on directories containing MySQL data and temporary tables can cause issues, both in terms of the performance of MySQL and the virus-scanning software misidentifying the contents of the files as containing spam.
+This is due to the fingerprinting mechanism used by the virus-scanning software, and the way in which MySQL rapidly updates different files, which may be identified as a potential security risk.

 After installing MySQL Server, it is recommended that you disable

 datadir) used to store your